seregavs/hdbsql/README.md

 # hdbsql
-ABAP API to build and run HANA data extraction using hdbsql tool
+ABAP framework to build and run SAP HANA data extraction to csv-files using hdbsql tool